mathewthomas1729/DataScienceProject/EstimatingUberTraffic/README.md

-SpringboardCapstone Project - Estimating Uber Prices

-List of files in this directory:
+SpringboardCapstone Project - Estimating Uber Prices List of files in this directory:

-EDataStory-Estimation_Uber_Prices.ipynb    Data story submitted as part of course material
+DataStory-Estimation_Uber_Prices.ipynb    Data story submitted as part of course material

 Dataset_Queries.sql                        SQL queries used to analyze data